 COVID-19 vaccination is a key factor in the health and safety of the UWM campus community.
 It is crucial to stay up to date on vaccine doses, particularly booster shots.

 Booster doses are available for all individuals who are 12 and older, as well as first and second doses of vaccines.
 Please bring your vaccine card or proof of vaccine via the Wisconsin Immunization Registry if you have received previous vaccinations.
-For booster doses, it must be at least six months since receiving the primary vaccines series with Pfizer or Moderna or at least two months since receiving the Johnson & Johnson vaccine.
+For booster doses, it must be at least five months since receiving the primary vaccines series with Pfizer or Moderna or at least two months since receiving the Johnson & Johnson vaccine.

 |Wednesday, Jan.
 26||10 a.m. – 2 p.m.||UWM Student Union|

 |Wednesday, Feb.
 16||10 a.m. – 2 p.m.||UWM Student Union Ballroom|

 UWM students only: Students may also schedule an appointment for vaccination at the Norris Health Center on the main campus.
 Call 414-229-4716.

 All COVID-19 vaccinations are free of charge.
 The federal government is providing the vaccine for free to anyone living in the United States, regardless of immigration or health insurance status.